 The certificate operating period is in accordance with the validity period contained within the certificate.
-For subscriber certificate, the validity period for a maximum does not exceed four years.
 For SSL certificates issued after September 1th, 2020, the maximum validity must not exceed 398 days.
-For CA certificates, the longest period does not exceed 50 years.
-Refer to CPS 6.3.3 for details.
+For S/MIME certificates (strict or multipurpose generation), the maximum validity must not exceed 825 days.
+For S/MIME certificates (legacy generation), the maximum validity must not exceed 1185 days.
+For Code Signing certificates, the maximum validity must not exceed 39 months.
+For Time Stamping certificates, the maximum validity must not exceed 135 months.
+For other subscriber certificates, there's no stipulation regarding the validity period.
+For CA certificates, the longest period does not exceed 30 years.
+Refer to CPS 6.3.2 for details.